 - A respectful listener who enjoys working hard for you — and with you!

-Longtime Dupont Circle/West End resident Mary Lord is an award-winning education reporter who has represented Ward 2 on the DC State Board of Education since its inception in 2007.
+Longtime Dupont Circle/West End resident Mary Lord is an award-winning education reporter who has served on the DC State Board of Education since its inception in the fall of 2007 and as an officer in the National Association of State Boards of Education.

-Her articles have appeared in a variety of local and national publications, including US News & World Report, where she covered K-12 and higher education, Essence magazine and the Boston Globe.
-She currently focuses on science and engineering education as a writer and editor for the American Society for Engineering Education’s Prism magazine, which also publishes a monthly e-newsletter and blog for 22,000 K-12 teachers.
+Her articles have appeared in a variety of local and national publications, including U.S. News & World Report, where she covered K-12 and higher education, Essence magazine, and the Boston Globe.
+She currently focuses on science and engineering education as a writer and editor for the American Society for Engineering Education’s Prism magazine, and producer of ASEE’s blog and monthly e-newsletter with standards-based, hands-on engineering activities for more than 22,000 K-12 STEM teachers.

 On the DC State Board of Education, Mary has worked with colleagues on a host of game-changing initiatives.
 These include approving the District of Columbia’s first-ever standards for health and physical education – recruiting schools in our city’s fight against childhood obesity and HIV/AIDS – and joining 46 other states in adopting a “common core” set of rigorous new literacy and math standards that will put our students on par with their high-achieving peers nationwide and around the world.
-For the past nine months, the state board has been reviewing graduation requirements and receiving recommendations from teachers, students, and members of the public on revising them.
+She co-led the effort to consider and adopt new Next Generation Science Standards in December, 2013, making hands-on engineering design and “doing” science part of every child’s science education – and opening opportunities to the 30% of District-area jobs that are STEM-related.

-In addition to her work on the DC State Board of Education, Mary serves on the board of directors of the National Association of the State Boards of Education – giving the District of Columbia a voice in the national education debate.
-She also is a board member of the Dupont Circle Citizens Association, a community volunteer, and a huge fan of high school theater, debate, First Robotics, science fairs, and especially soccer.
+In addition to her work on the DC State Board of Education, Mary has been an active member of the National Association of the State Boards of Education, serving as President in 2015 and Immediate Past President in 2016 – giving the District of Columbia a voice in the national education debate.
+She also was a board member of the Dupont Circle Citizens Association, a community volunteer, and a huge fan of high school theater and athletics, FIRST Robotics, science fairs, and especially youth soccer.

 Mary is married with two children.
-Her eldest is a college senior studying to be a middle school teacher.
-Her son, a 2012 graduate of Woodrow Wilson High School, is a freshman studying engineering.
+Her eldest is a certified middle school teacher and wilderness therapy instructor.
+Her son, a 2012 graduate of Woodrow Wilson High School, is a college senior majoring in math and astronomy.